 Cover your container with a cloth, or fermenting lid.
 Pickle Pipe is my recommendation.

 Store your jars for fermenting in a cool dark place.
 The best temperature is 70-75 degrees.
 About 3- 4 weeks.
 This may vary according to your actual temperature.
-Cooler temperatures may require more time, warmer temperatures may require shorter time.
+Cooler temperatures may require more time, warmer temperatures may require a shorter time.

 Remove scum if you need to.
 Having a fermenting lid will likely make this unnecessary.